Zac-HD/hypofuzz/docs-src/literature.rst

 of guidance information as well as seeds, and additionally focusses each process on fuzzing a subset of the branches in the program - which diversifies the search process and effectively ensembles variants of a single base fuzzer.

+We plan to mitigate this in HypoFuzz, by sharing ephemeral state between instances and runs via the database.

 Visualising fuzzer performance